farstack/udisks2-snap/docs/installation.md

 Although the udisks2 snap is available from other channels (candidate, beta, edge), only the stable version should be used for production devices.
-Their meaning is internal to the development team of the network-manager snap.
+Their meaning is internal to the development team of the udisks2 snap.

 All necessary plugs and slots will be automatically connected within the installation process.
 You can verify this with: